Security posture

 Why this matters

 Most "default-on" framework libraries silently boot on missing config.
 This shape closes the class of "OP came up with no signing key / guessable cookie key / wrong issuer" errors before a single request is served.
-See op.WithIssuer / op.WithKeyset / op.WithCookieKey / op.WithStore for the build-time errors emitted on absence.
+See op.WithIssuer / op.WithKeyset / op.WithCookieKeys / op.WithStore for the build-time errors emitted on absence.

 2. The JOSE alg list is a closed type

 internal/jose.Algorithm enumerates only RS256, PS256, ES256, EdDSA. none, HS256/384/512, and any custom string fail IsAllowed().
 ParseAlgorithm returns ok=false rather than a fallback.
-Because every signing / verifying path in the codebase imports through internal/jose, algorithm-confusion attacks (RFC 7519 §6 / RFC 8725 §2.1) are structurally unreachable.
+Every incoming JWS verification path — including the packages that hold raw go-jose handles (internal/jar, internal/dpop, internal/mtls, internal/backchannel, …) — gates the inbound alg through this closed type.
+OP-issued JWT signing is narrower still: WithKeyset accepts only ECDSA P-256 keys and discovery advertises ES256.
+Algorithm-confusion attacks (RFC 7519 §6 / RFC 8725 §2.1) are structurally unreachable.

 | Concern | Mitigation |